R452h/Employee-Joining-Prediction-Using-Logistic-Regression/README.md

-Here is a clean, professional **GitHub README.md** for your project 👇 (You can copy-paste directly into your repo.)

----

 ## 📌 Employee Joining Prediction Using Logistic Regression

 This project focuses on predicting whether a candidate will join a company after receiving an offer.
 Using machine learning—specifically **Logistic Regression**—the model analyzes HR and candidate-related features to estimate the likelihood of offer acceptance.